 Physa grew up in Battambang Province of Cambodia, survived the killing fields of the Khmer Rouge regime, and escaped to Thailand at the age of 19.
 He is now a naturalized citizen of the U.S., and an ordained minister in the Church of the Nazarene and has pastored a multi-cultural church in Long Beach, California.
-Physa is married and has two sons.
+Physa is married and has three children.

 Physa’s story is told in NO MORE FEAR : From Killing Fields to Harvest Fields.